 TYPES OF ANTINUCLEAR ANTIBODIES

 Systemic lupus erythematosus — If a diagnosis of SLE is suspected, then additional tests, looking for autoantibodies directed against double-stranded DNA, Sm antigens, and ribosomal P antigens may be ordered.
 Because these antibodies are relatively specific for SLE, the results may provide important clues to facilitate the diagnosis of SLE.
-(See "Patient information: Systemic lupus erythematosus (SLE) (Beyond the Basics)".)
+(See "Patient education: Systemic lupus erythematosus (SLE) (Beyond the Basics)".)

 Sjögren’s syndrome — If a diagnosis of Sjögren’s syndrome is suspected, the health care provider may test for autoantibodies directed against antigens known as Ro/SSA and La/SSB.
 The presence of these autoantibodies provides support for the diagnosis of Sjögren’s syndrome, a disorder which involves autoimmune destruction of the glands that produce tears and saliva.

 Drug-induced systemic lupus erythematosus — If a diagnosis of drug-induced SLE is suspected, then a test for antihistone antibodies may be ordered.
 Antihistone antibodies are nearly always present in patients with drug-induced SLE.
 If antihistone antibodies are not detected, then the likelihood of this diagnosis (drug-induced SLE) is greatly reduced.

 A WORD OF CAUTION